Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 He says the risk for people attending Rhythm & Alps is "very low".

+But after a day 6 test they're also talked to about what's required of them when they self-isolate.

-Etheridge says since outing himself as the Omicron case, he has since been targeted by "hate and abuse".
+Etheridge says since outing himself as the Omicron case, he has been targeted by "hate and abuse".

-And a leading New Zealand Covid-19 expert has also spoken of his fears the DJ might have picked up the variant during his initial stay in MIQ.
+A leading New Zealand Covid-19 expert has spoken of his fears the DJ might have picked up the variant during his initial stay in MIQ.

 The highly contagious new Covid-19 variant had previously only been picked up in New Zealand via testing within people in MIQ; with Ministry of Health bosses confirming yesterday afternoon there had been 71 cases detected from those in managed isolation.